givingjar/filing-cabinet/README.md

 # Giving Jar Filing Cabinet

-This is where Giving Jar keeps all of its "paperwork."
-It's okay to snoop around, all of these files are being made public on purpose.
+This is where Giving Jar keeps all of its paperwork.

-Feel free to be inspired, make suggestions, adapt it to your own needs, poke holes, give thanks, etc. but just so you know, the information here is proprietary to [Giving Jar][1] and does not represent or reflect the views or ideas of anyone else.

 Please read the [LICENSE file][2] for the formal spiel.

 [1]: http://givingjar.org "Giving Jar"